meltano/handbook/README.md

 #### Front Matter

-All pages require [fromt matter](https://jekyllrb.com/docs/front-matter/) to render properly.
+All pages require [front matter](https://jekyllrb.com/docs/front-matter/) to render properly.
 At a minimum you will need to specify:

 - `layout:` The template file to use when rendering the content.
 For handbook pages use `page`.
 Custom templates can be created and placed in `_layouts`.
 - `title:` The title of the page.